Nitins715/Python-Beginner/README.md

 # Python-Projects
-here are some python beginner level projects i made during python learning with the help of online platforms
+Here are some beginner level projects which I made and learnt during python through internet and youtube